EdouardRouch/tidewatcher/README.md

 ## Contributing

-Feel free to open issues or pull requests to improve watchertoucher.
+Feel free to open issues or pull requests to improve tidewatcher.

 ---